Brest, Belarus

 The Russian church of early 20th century at the corner of Sovietskaya Street

-The former gymnasium houses Brest A. Pushkin University today.
+The former gymnasium houses A. Pushkin University today.

-It was originally two storeys high.
+It was originally two stories high.
 To rise the height of the building an additional storey was added after the war.

 the bus station is a busy hub all year round